 - Gemstone treatments or enhancements refer to the way some gems are treated to improve their appearance or durability, or even change their color.
 The effects of some treatments may lessen or change over time and some treated stones may require special care.
 Some enhancements also affect the value of a stone when measured against a comparable untreated stone.

-has been treated if the treatment isn’t permanent; the treated
+been treated if the treatment isn’t permanent; the treated stone

-stone requires special care; or the treatment significantly affects
+requires special care; or the treatment significantly affects the value

-the value of the gemstone.
-Some common treatments and their effects
+of the gemstone.
+Some common treatments and their effects are:

 - Heating can lighten, darken or change the color of some gems, or improve a gemstone’s clarity.